 Day 6 - Whale-Watching and the Troll Peninsula

 On your sixth day, you’ll get up early and head north along the fjord.
-You’ll start the day with a whale-watching tour that departures from Dalvík, a small fishing town 30 minutes from Akureyri.
+You’ll start the day exploring the small city of Akureyri, which offers many interesting landmarks stores & museums to see.
+Remember that you have a whale-watching tour that departures from Dalvík, at 13:00.
+Dalvik is a small fishing town about 30 minutes from Akureyri.

 Whale-Watching Tour from Dalvík